 Information is stored when it is at rest.
-Usually on a device such as a hard drive, memory, CD/DVD or thumbdrive.
+Usually on a device such as a hard drive, memory, CD/DVD, or thumb drive.

 What do CD-ROMs, DVDs, USB drives, and hard-drives all have in common?
 They all retain their data, even when you shut them off.
 These devices are known as non-volatile memory.
 Volatile memory loses its content when it loses power, such as the RAM in your computer.
-That’s why we don’t store all our files on RAM: we’d lose our files every time we shut down our computer!
+That’s why we don’t store all our files on RAM: we would lose our files every time we shut down our computer!